How ASD Plans For Major Weather Events

 Unlike other professionals, Funeral Directors cannot take a break simply because of inclement weather.
 During snow storms, earthquakes, hurricanes and floods, our clients have proven their commitment time and time again by going out into inclement weather to help families in need or working with churches and even competitors to coordinate services.
 At ASD, we are continually inspired by the dedication of funeral directors.
 We know that our clients rely on us more than ever during major weather events which is why we take every precaution to provide your firm with seamless telephone protection through any storm.

-Currently, ASD is preparing in advance for a major nor'easter which is expected to leave behind a foot of snow on the Northeast over the next 48 hours.
-Although this storm is predicted to be a powerful winter storm, we have every confidence that our operations will run at full capacity with no disruption of service.
-While ASD has certainly weathered countless snowstorms and hurricanes in the past, we have greatly enhanced our weather response plan over the past several years to increase our safeguards and redundancies.
+Currently, ASD is preparing in advance for a major snow storm which is expected to cause widespread snow and ice in our local area.
+Although this is predicted to be a powerful winter storm, we have every confidence that our operations will run at full capacity with no disruption of service.
+While ASD has certainly weathered countless nor'easters and hurricanes in the past, we have greatly enhanced our weather response plan over the past several years to increase our safeguards and redundancies.

 In 2007, ASD moved from our old building to our current location in Media, PA.
 We searched for a building for more than five years that met both our safety and technological requirements.
 Our newly constructed, solid brick building is not located near any flood plains or low-lying trees.
 Our facility houses countless fiber optic cables reaching multiple carriers.
 This ensures that a disruption of service on any carrier's network will not disable ASD's operations.
 In the event of an outage, ASD can reroute all calls to a working network.